Designing the Workflow

 After clicking Add Step, the process tile is added to the Workflow Designer.

-9. On the upper-right corner of the Workflow Designer page, click Portal Look & Feel.
+11. In the upper-right corner of the Workflow Designer page, click Portal Look & Feel.

 The Portal Design page is displayed.